-But it is Google.
 They could not just accept the fact.
 So, they set upon a quest to identify what constitutes a perfect manager.

 Now I would like to share four techniques that will make you a better manager.

-And let’s start from the eight crucial behaviors:
+Let’s start with eight crucial behaviors:

 Interesting to note:

-The rest is common sense, isn’t it?
-No, not for me at least.
+The first seven behaviors is common sense, isn’t it?

-Career Development Assistance
+1. Provide Career Development Assistance

 I found it out several years ago on my own.
 Now, I got back up from Google managers.